 d) Social Image

-The objective of commercials is not only advertise the material products, but also the brands to establish a good relationship with customers.
+The objective of commercials is not only advertising the material products, but also the brands to establish a good relationship with customers.

 Thus, many companies usually portray a kind of lifestyle and establish a brand image in their commercials.